 Romantic, picturesque 13th-century castle set high on a wooded crag overlooking the River Teifi.
 Its two massive round towers still stand tall despite a troubled past.

-A captivating site, more a fortified Bishop’s Palace than out-and-out castle.
+A captivating site, more a fortified Bishop’s Palace than an out-and-out castle.
 Located on the ghostly Landsker line between north and south Pembrokeshire with panoramic views from the battlements.

 Norman baronial residence overlooking a beautiful beach.
 Well-preserved walls enclose a grassy courtyard with extensive remains of a chapel and staterooms.
 Described by medieval writer/traveller Gerald of Wales as ‘the pleasantest spot in Wales’.

-A cross between medieval castle and fortified manor house, Picton was built in the 13th century by Sir John Wogan and is still inhabited by his descendants.
+A cross between a medieval castle and fortified manor house, Picton was built in the 13th century by Sir John Wogan and is still inhabited by his descendants.
 Equally as impressive is its 40 acres of glorious woodland gardens.